 Just 2-hours north of Tirana is the urban retreat of Shkodra.
 Dating back to the 4th century BC, the city is rich in history, tradition and nature.

-An amazing confluence of Albania’s natural side and urbanization, Shkodra’s lakeside location offers modern development but in a vastly more green and blue setting.
+An amazing confluence of Albania’s natural side and urbanization, Shkodra’s lakeside location offers modern development in a vastly more green and blue setting.

 Shkodra is nestled in the Albanian Alps.
-There are sandy beaches on the southern edge of Skadar Lake National Park and Albania’s Buna River-Velipoja Protected Landscape 30-minutes north.
+There are sandy beaches on the southern edge of Skadar Lake National Park and Albania’s Buna River-Velipoja Protected Landscape 30 minutes north.
 Living in the Albanian Alps also means experiencing real winter with skiing, snowboarding, or sledding.

 It’s a great choice for a seasonal beach, the outdoors, and city living.
-A small and flat city, Shkodra is easy to navigate, and is perfect for hiking and walking.
+A small and flat city, Shkodra is easy to navigate and is perfect for hiking and walking.
 The city is the unofficial biking capital of the Balkans.

 The cost of living is far more affordable than in Tirana.
-In Shkodra a 2-bedroom apt can be found for approximately $300/250€ a month.
+In Shkodra, a 2-bedroom apt can be found for approximately $300/250€ a month.

-The downside is that Shkodra lacks the international schools and private medical sector, relying upon Tirana’s options.
+The downside is that Shkodra lacks international schools and the private medical sector, relying upon Tirana’s options.

 Shkodra provides unparalleled glamping options, such as Camping Legjenda and Lake Shkodra Resort.

 However, if you prefer a 5-star hotel, there are few.
-Hotel Colosseo & Spa with its contemporary fine dining and a 5th-floor terrace bar with panoramic views is the Saturday night spot for locals, guests, and expats.
+Hotel Colosseo & Spa, with its contemporary fine dining and a 5th-floor terrace bar with panoramic views, is the Saturday night spot for locals, guests, and expats.